Sétif

-The city was part of Phoenician Empire then it became part of the ancient Berber kingdom of Numidia, the capital of Mauretania Sitifensis under the rule of the Roman Empire.
-It became a city of the Islamic World after becoming Muslim during the Muslim conquest of the Maghreb.
+The city was part of the Phoenician Empire then it became part of the ancient Berber kingdom of Numidia, the capital of Mauretania Sitifensis under the rule of the Roman Empire.
+It was destroyed during the Arab invasion of North Africa.
+In 1839 when France occupied the site, they found it in ruins apart from Roman ruins of the Byzantine fortress of Setif, and the ruined civilian housing from Roman and Byzantine periods.
+Reconstruction of a civilian part of the city began with the construction of a Catholic Church of Setif which is the first building established by the colonial French.

-It is considered as the starting point of the 8 May 1945 protests and massacre, which was a crucial factor to the start of the Algerian War.
+The city was the starting point of the 8 May 1945 protests and massacre, which was a crucial factor to the start of the Algerian War.

 Etymology

-Sétif was numid before undergoing Roman rule.
-The name of Sétif comes from latin "Sitifis", that is drawn from a Berber word "Zdif" which means "black lands" referring to the fertility of its lands.
+Sétif was numidan before undergoing Roman rule.
+The name of Sétif comes from Latin "Sitifis", that is drawn from a Berber word "Zdif" which means "black lands" referring to the fertility of its lands.

 History

 Prehistory

 The prehistory of Setif begins with the first traces of human occupation, about 2.4 million years ago, and ends with the first Carthaginian texts, in the first millennium BC.

-The site of Aïn El Ahnech, in Guelta Zerka, includes several sites that have yielded very ancient lithic remains of the Oldoway type, but without associated human fossils.
+The site of Aïn El Ahnech, in Guelta Zerka, includes several sites without associated human fossils that have yielded very ancient lithic remains of the Oldowan type, first discovered in the Olduvai Gorge by the archaeologist Louis Leakey in the 1930s.
 The Aïn Boucherit site delivered in 2018 lithic industry remains (carved stone tools), dated between 1.9 and 2.4 million years ago.
 On November 29, 2018, the journal Science announced the dating of the site by four corroborating methods: negative geomagnetic polarity reported to the Matuyama chron, ESR dating, biochronology (fossil species assemblages) and sedimentation rate.
 Aïn Boucherit could be the third oldest African site after Lomekwi 3 in Kenya (3.3 Ma), and Kada Gona in Ethiopia (2.55 Ma).
 The prehistoric site of Ain El Ahnech is located a few kilometers east of the city, and the age of the lithic remains is estimated by archaeomagnetism to be about 2.4 million years old.
 It is an ancient lake, located in the commune of Guelta Zerka.
 The site was discovered in 1947 by the French paleoanthropologist Camille Arambourg (1885-1969), during his paleontological research of continental deposits in the Setif region.
 On November 29, 2018, a discovery of tools dating back 2.4 million years was published, making this site, at the time of its discovery, the cradle of Humanity before that of Tanzania.
 Professor Mohamed Sahnouni confirms this discovery.